iiumschedule/albiruni_fetcher/README.md

 > [!WARNING]
 > This project is :alembic: **EXPERIMENTAL** :alembic:

-# albiruni fetcher
+# Albiruni Fetcher

-Fetches subject information from [IIUM'S Course Schedule](https://albiruni.iium.edu.my/myapps/StudentOnline/schedule1.php) and store in DB.
+Fetches subject information from [IIUM'S Course Schedule](https://albiruni.iium.edu.my/myapps/StudentOnline/schedule1.php) and stores it in a local file.

 ## Getting Started